Corey Bailey

 contains the magnetic recording.
 Oxide consists of a slurry containing the metal

-particles, a binder solution which helps adhere the oxide to the backing,
+particles, a binder solution which, helps adhere the oxide to the backing,

 lubricants to make the dried solution both flexible and less physically noisy when

 passing across the heads, and several other chemical compounds.
-The actual

-manufactures of magnetic tape.
+the various manufactures of magnetic tape.

 Pinch Roller

-The Pinch Roller (sometimes referred to as a ‘puck’) on a tape deck is that round
+The Pinch Roller (sometimes referred to as a “puck”) on a tape deck is that round

 wheel that presses the tape against the capstan to move the tape across the